-Home » MSN Trending » 7 Stubborn Stains You Can Remove With Pantry Items
+Home » MSN Trending » 8 Tough Stains You Can Remove With What’s in Your Kitchen

-7 Stubborn Stains You Can Remove With Pantry Items
+8 Tough Stains You Can Remove With What’s in Your Kitchen

 Stains happen—and they’re often frustrating.
 But before you reach for expensive stain removers, check your pantry.
 Common household ingredients like baking soda, vinegar, and lemon juice can tackle some of the toughest messes.
 Here are eight stubborn stains you can remove with items you probably already have at home.